lincc-frameworks/MWGaia-DN_Introductory_School/README.md

 ### Access LINCC Hub

 1. You'll need an account on LINCC-hub.
-You can sign up by filling adding your information to (https://docs.google.com/spreadsheets/d/1GTuEj2exB0siXMQh6oHefo39UzuMubj0OBdeaKTG-oU/edit#gid=300412066)[this spreadsheet].
+You can sign up by filling adding your information to [this spreadsheet](https://docs.google.com/spreadsheets/d/1GTuEj2exB0siXMQh6oHefo39UzuMubj0OBdeaKTG-oU/edit#gid=300412066).
 Please add your information here by {TODO: Date and Time}
 2. To get started, log into https://lsst.dirac.dev/.
 If this fails, reach out on {TODO add Slack channel} and tag {TODO @pe}
 3. When starting a server, on the "Server Options" page select "Need more CPU or memory...?" and choose a "Large" server.
 4. After your server has started up, clone this repo in LINCC-hub ("New" > "Terminal")